Chad herders face drought, flood devastation – DW – 10/23/2024

 The father of five now has no means to survive.
 He lives on the outskirts of N'Djamena, earning a living by helping others who come to sell their animals.

-Salah recalled that periods of intense heat were often followed by torrential rains.
-But this year has been exceptional, he noted.
+Saleh recalled that periods of intense heat were often followed by torrential rains.
+But this year has been exceptional, he said.

 "Our pastoral areas are vast, but they are degraded, and there's a severe lack of water.
 We are forced to move constantly," he explained.